-Echinacea Tomato Soup (Coneflower), Echinacea 'Tomato Soup', is the brightest red Echinacea yet and quite the attention-grabber; blooms are 3.5" across and have a strong spicy fragrance.
+Echinacea PRAIRIE STARS™ Tomato Soup Coneflower (Echinacea x 'Tomato Soup') is the brightest red Echinacea yet!
+Quite the attention-grabber, these blooms are 3.5" across and have a strong spicy fragrance!

 Enjoy 'Tomato Soup' and its bright tomato red blooms that will scream summer, especially when combined with bright purples and all shades of yellow!